Cervantes, Ilocos Sur

 The municipality is officially the Summer Capital of Ilocos Sur.
-It has a relatively cooler climate than most of lowland Ilocos Sur due to its geographical location and proximity to Mountain Province and Benguet.
+It has a relatively cooler climate than most of lowland Ilocos Sur due to its topography and proximity to Mountain Province and Benguet.
 The municipality is home to the Bessang Pass Natural Monument.

 Etymology

-How it got the name is not known or documented but it is believed that it was named after the famous poet Miguel de Cervantes.
+The origin of the name is unknown or undocumented, but it is believed that it was named after the famous poet Miguel de Cervantes.
 But the town's history was tied to the poet's name and the people living on the town adopted it as their own official name.

 History

-The earliest known historical document about Cervantes was that, it started as a small Igorot Village known as “Mantamang”, an Igorot word meaning “to look over”.
-Igorot traders and Chinese merchants who always had to pass the village frequently used man and horse trails connecting the lowland and upland neighboring localities.
+The earliest known historical document about Cervantes was that it started as a small Igorot Village known as “Mantamang”, an Igorot word meaning “to look over”.
+Igorot traders and Chinese merchants who always had to pass the village frequently used trails connecting the lowland and upland neighboring localities.

-On March 4, 1879, the residents of Mantamang petitioned that the village be recognized as a Christian town under Lepanto-Amburayan sub-province of Mountain Province.
+On March 4, 1879, the residents of Mantamang petitioned that the village be recognized as a Christian town under the district of Lepanto-Amburayan.
 The town was given the name Cervantes and that remained the name of the town up to the present.

 Maximo Lilio de Garcia has written that Cervantes was formerly a barrio when it was founded by the Spanish colonizers.
-It started with only thirty (30) houses made of light building materials like bamboo and cogon.
-In spite of the fertile lands that abound the place the native used to cultivate only small patches of ricefield, which made the barrio unprogressive.
+It started with only thirty houses made of light building materials like bamboo and cogon.
+In spite of the fertile lands that abound the place, the natives used to cultivate only small patches of rice fields, which limited the development of the barrio.

-Lilio further stated that Cervantes has a distance of twenty-four (24) kilometers from Lepanto.
-The system of communication was maintained on a weekly basis due to its poor road that traversed the sloppy mountains zigzagging upward the hills back of Cayus where the storage house was located and down to the lowlands reaching the Malaya River, which sometimes overflow during rainy season making the trail slippery.
+Lilio further stated that Cervantes has a distance of 24 kilometers from Lepanto.
+The system of communication was maintained on a weekly basis due to the poor road network that traversed the mountains - zigzagging upward the hills back of Cayus where the storage house was located and down to the lowlands reaching the Malaya River, which sometimes overflows during the rainy season, making the trail slippery.

-During the Spanish Era, a portion of the land near the Abra River bank was used as a penal colony by the Spanish soldiers who brought with them the Ilocanos from the lowlands.
-In 1883, a Malaria epidemic affected the colony prompting the Spanish officials to move to the upland, which is now the present location of the town proper.
-5,000 grams of quinine ended the epidemic.
+During the Spanish Era, a portion of the land along the banks of the Abra River was used as a penal colony by Spanish soldiers who brought with them the Ilocanos from the lowlands.
+In 1883, a malaria epidemic affected the colony, prompting Spanish officials to move to the uplands, which is now the present location of the town proper.
+The delivery of 5,000 grams of quinine ended the epidemic.

-At that time the barrio was founded between Abra and Malaya Rivers, the inhabitants were distributed among the three (3) rancheria.
-The first settlement was established on an elevated healthful well-ventilated place, where a small house for the children of the neighboring barrios a storage building for tobacco and barracks were constructed.
+At that time, the barrio was founded between Abra and Malaya Rivers, the inhabitants were distributed among the three rancherias.
+The first settlement was established on an elevated healthful well-ventilated place, where a small house for the children of the neighboring barrios, a storage building for tobacco and barracks were constructed.
 Springs were the source of potable clean and abundant water supply.
 The natives cultivated and produced vegetables and fruits suitable to the climate.
 Coffee was produced on the land annexed to the commendancia.